 NCI EVS is a founding partner in the development of Controlled Terminology content, tools, and services to accurately code, analyze and share cancer and biomedical research, clinical and public health information.
 CDISC and NCI-EVS work together to create Controlled Terminology that is linked to other common research semantics through EVS tools for CDISC Foundational Standards and Therapeutic Area User Guides.
 NCI is an active participant throughout CDISC’s global community, providing subject matter expertise on many steering committees to implement strategic goals.

-OpenClinica is collaborating with CDISC to instantiate electronic Case Report Forms (eCRFs) from the CDISC eCRF Portal into OpenClinica’s Electronic Data Capture (EDC) content library so that academic institutions and researchers can leverage the eCRFs to easily adopt CDISC Standards while capturing data for their studies.
+OpenClinica collaborated with CDISC to instantiate electronic Case Report Forms (eCRFs) from the CDISC eCRF Portal into OpenClinica’s Electronic Data Capture (EDC) content library so that academic institutions and researchers can leverage the eCRFs to easily adopt CDISC Standards while capturing data for their studies.
 The project aims to improve data collection in clinical studies with the goal of driving research forward.
-The collaboration will allow the academic community to reap the many benefits of connecting RWD to CDISC standards, including improvements in data sharing, cross-study analysis, and meta-analysis of data.
+The collaboration allows the academic community to reap the many benefits of connecting RWD to CDISC standards, including improvements in data sharing, cross-study analysis, and meta-analysis of data.

 PHUSE is an independent, not-for-profit organisation run by a worldwide team of volunteers whose mission is sharing ideas, tools and standards around data, statistical and reporting technologies to advance the future of life sciences.